 Major Towns and Districts

-Centenary district has a relatively small population of about 107 718.
-The small town concentrates in commercial crop production.
+Centenary is in Muzarabani District, and has a relatively small population of about 107 718.
+The small town concentrates in commercial crop production, especially tobacco.
 It is wholly made up of commercial farms as well as small scale farms distributed to the locals during the land reform program.

 Mt Darwin has a population of about 199,105.
 The district consists of rural communities of Kaitano, Mavhuradonha and Mukumbura.
 The people rely on subsistence farming, and cotton farming for survival.
 It is home to popular figures in Zimbabwe and these include former vice president Joice Mujuru and cabinet Minister Saviour Kasukuwere.